yohanvalencia/lakekeeper/docs/docs/developer-guide.md

 ## Test cloud storage profiles

 Currently, we're not aware of a good way of testing cloud storage integration against local deployments.
-That means, in order to test against AWS S3, GCS and ADLS Gen2, you need to set the following environment variables.
-For more information take a look at the [Storage Guide](storage.md).
+That means, to test against AWS S3, GCS and ADLS Gen2, you need to set the following environment variables.
+For more information, take a look at the [Storage Guide](storage.md).
 A sample `.env` could look like this:

 ```sh
 # TEST_AZURE=<some-value> controls a proc macro which either includes or excludes the azure tests